-If you are considering to start a retirement plan and setting aside some money, a cash balance pension plan may be for you.
+If you are wondering how to start a retirement plan and setting aside some money, a cash balance pension plan may be for you.
 In this post, we will examine how to set up a cash balance plan in 5 simple steps.

 Cash balance plans have been gaining momentum in the recent years as employers try to lure key talent to their companies.
 With proper management, a cash balance plan is a great way for small-scale businesses and companies to substantially boost their retirement savings, to lower their tax payable and offer employees better retirement funds.

 Who can set up and manage a cash balance plan?
 We’ll answer this question as well.
 Let’s dive in!